We are glad and thankful that you want to contribute to OpenWISP.

 Create a new branch for your patch, use a self-descriptive name, eg:

 git pull origin master # if there's an issue for your patch git checkout -b issues/48-issue-title-shortened # if there is no issue for your branch, (we suggest creating one anyway) # use a descriptive name git checkout -b autoregistration

 Please follow our commit message style conventions.

-[module/file/feature] Short description #issue Long description here.
-Fixes #issue
+[module/file/feature] Short description #<issue-number> Long description here.
+Fixes #<issue-number>

-Here’s a real world example from one of our modules:
+Here’s a real world commit message example from one of our modules:

 [admin] Fixed VPN context in preview #57 Fortunately it was just a frontend JS issue.
 The preview instance was getting the UUID of the Device object instead of the Config object, and that prevented the system from finding the associated VPN and fill the context VPN keys correctly.
 Fixes #57